tristan0x/docker-bbp-nix-base/README.md

 ### Makefile targets

-A Makefile allows you to build desired Docker images:
+A Makefile allows you to build desired Docker images.
+Available targets:

 * `base`: Build `bbp/nix-base` base Docker image
-* `pkg.<expr>`: Build the dedicated Docker image with NIX expression `<expr>` shipped inside the image. for instance: `make pkg.functionalizer`
+* `pkg.<expr>`: Build the dedicated Docker image with NIX expression `<expr>` shipped inside the image. for instance: `pkg.functionalizer`
-* `push.<expr>`: Push to Docker Hub the Docker image associated to the NIX expression.
+* `push.<expr>`: Push to Docker Hub the Docker image associated with the NIX expression.

 # LICENSE